 PhD opportunities in the Birmingham City Business School

-There are currently funded PhD opportunities in the following areas.
+There are currently both funded and self-funded PhD opportunities in the following areas.
 For further information, contact the named staff below.

 Funded PhD Opportunities

-The Birmingham City Business School is seeking recruit a new cohort to undertake a research in a number of key areas.
-The funding consists of a tax-free stipend paid monthly and has a current value of £14,553 per annum.
+The Business School is seeking to recruit a new cohort to undertake research in a number of key areas.
+The funding consists of a tax-free stipend paid monthly and has a current value of £15,009 per annum.
 The bursary is renewable annually for up to 36 months in total, subject to you making satisfactory progression within your PhD research.

-Successful applicants for our funded PhD studentships will receive a tax-free research stipend that tracks UK Research Council rates (currently £14,553) and a fee waiver to the value of Home / EU student PhD fees (currently £4,120).
-The closing date for applications is 23.59 on Friday 13 October 2017.
+Successful applicants for our funded PhD studentships will receive a tax-free research stipend that tracks UK Research Council rates (currently £15,009) and a fee waiver to the value of Home / EU student PhD fees (currently £4,327).

 You can find further details on studying for a PhD and details of how to apply here.
 To apply, please click on the ‘How to Apply’ tab and quote the Reference Number and Title on your Research Proposal.

 Supervisory Team: Prof. Alexandros Psychogios, Dr. Loukia Tsaprouni and Prof. Maxine Lintern

 The majority of studies developed to investigate leadership perceptions have approached the phenomenon from a (social)psychological perspective.
 There are far less studies attempting to explore biological differences regarding our perceptions of leadership.
 Yet, we do know that individual differences in accepting leaders do exist.
 Hence, the question arises whether there are any specific biological factors that also govern these.